Viper’s Bugloss, Blue Devil

-Common Bugloss (Anchusa officinalis) is another invasive species that can be found in Squamish and Pemberton.
+Common Bugloss (Anchusa officinalis) is another invasive species found in Squamish and Pemberton.
 Unlike Blueweed, the flowers of this species have distinctive white throats.

 Habitat and Origin

-The native range of Blueweed is in Europe, however the reason for its introduction to North America remains unknown.
-This species can be spotted invading roadsides, drainage ditches, right-of-ways, fencelines, gravel pits, pastures, rangelands, and other disturbed areas.
-Blueweed prefers warm, southern aspects due to its intolerance of shade.
-While this species can grow in a variety of soil types and pH, it does require well-drained soils, even if those soils are nutritionally poor.
+Blueweed invades roadsides, drainage ditches, right-of-ways, fencelines, gravel pits, pastures, rangelands, and other disturbed areas.
+It prefers warm, southern aspects and is intolerant to shade.
+While Blueweed can grow in various soil types and pH, it requires well-drained soils, even if those soils are nutritionally poor.

 Propagation & Vectors of Spread

 Blueweed reproduces by seed.
 Each plant can produce up to 2,800 seeds per season, which remain viable in the soil for 5 to 10 years.
 Wildlife, humans, and equipment spread the seeds to new regions.
 The rough exterior of Blueweed seeds enables them to cling to fur, feathers, clothing, and hair.
 The wind can also disperse dead flower stalks that break off, and seeds can float and disperse by water.

 The continued sale of Blueweed as a garden ornamental contributes to the spread of this species.